In or about the fifth or sixth century B.C.E., a person named Gautama was born a prince to a royal family in Nepal.

 -

-further elucidation of the eight capabilities common to all
+further elucidation of the capabilities common to each of us with examples of such virtuous exertions:

 examples: